 How To Get Over the Post Holiday Depression

-If you haven’t got back in business yet and you’re still feel a little down, here are some tips that might help you!
+If you haven’t got back in business yet and you’re still feeling a little down, here are some tips that might help you!

 1. Continue the festivities

 Let the Christmas tree decorated for a little longer, maybe a week after the New Year’s Eve.
 Continue to listen to Christmas carols (it’s not bad luck) while you’re at work and pin cute Christmasy photos during your lunch break.
 In this way, even though you will not be happy to be back to work, you will still get that Christmas spirit that you’re graving.
 You will get sick of it eventually and you will feel the need of going back to “normal”.

 2. Surround yourself with friends

 If you’re facing some sort of depression symptoms, one of them might be anxiety and loneliness.
 You will definitely not feel like going out and have a good laugh with your friends.
 But the one thing that I love about the winter holidays is that I get to go home and hang out with one of my dearest friends.
 We are all very different and similar in a weird, twisted way and we always feel really good when we hang out.

 This is also included in the first tip of continuing with the holiday atmosphere.
 So call a night out with your closest friends, have a good laugh and let all those negative feeling drift away.

 3. Keep doing the things that you like